This chapter describes some issues that can arise with the Java sound technology and suggests causes and workarounds.

 Troubleshoot Java sound issues such as system sound configuration, audio file format, audio format, and overrun and underrun conditions.

-Make sure that your audio system is correctly configured (sound card driver/DirectSound for Windows, ALSA for Linux, Audio Mixer for Solaris OS).
+Make sure that your audio system is correctly configured (sound card driver/DirectSound for Windows, ALSA for Linux, Audio Mixer for Oracle Solaris operating system).
 In addition, ensure that your speakers are connected and that your sound card volume and mute state are adjusted to the appropriate value.
 To test your sound configuration, run any native sound application and play some sound through it.

 Java Sound also supports plug-ins for file readers and writers through the service provider interface (SPI).
 You can use Sun, third-party, or your own plug-ins to read various audio files.
 In any case you must handle the presence of the plug-in, for example, by distributing the required plug-ins with your application or by requiring plug-ins to be installed in the client Java environment.

 Java Sound supports various audio formats, but their availability depends on the operating system.
 To use some audio format for recording or playing, the format must be supported by your system (sound card drivers).
 Use supported formats as much as possible: PCM; 8 or 16 bits; 8000, 11025, 22050, 44100 Hz.
 The formats are supported by most if not all present sound cards.
 Most sound cards support only PCM formats, and even if the driver supports mu-law, it requires some modification to the software.
 If you need to play or record mu-law data, the preferred way is to convert it to PCM format through a format converter.

 DataLine buffer.
 If you did not read from the line for a long time, an overrun condition will occur, and older data will be replaced with new.
 This will produce artifacts in the recorded audio data.